About this project

 Pledge $25 or more

 WarBird Project digital downloads (n=25), ultra high resolution digital images with rights to print any size for personal use. see http://www.kickstarter.com/projects/1241276222/put-a-war-bird-on-your-wallEstimated delivery:

 All 66 digital images from DarkMan, Wormhole and WarBird projects combined.
 With rights to print any size for personal use.
 From Skydrive.Estimated delivery:

 18 X 27 inch print, non-solvent ink on matte vinyl, choice of any image from any folio, sent rolled in tube.
-Includes all 66 digital downloads as a bonus.Estimated delivery:Add $20 USD to ship outside the US
+Includes all 66 digital downloads as a bonus.Estimated delivery:Ships anywhere in the world

 36 X 54 inch print, non-solvent ink on matte vinyl, choice of any image from any folio, sent rolled in tube.
-Includes all 66 digital downloads as a bonus.Estimated delivery:Add $30 USD to ship outside the US
+Includes all 66 digital downloads as a bonus.Estimated delivery:Ships anywhere in the world

-48 X 72 inch print, non-solvent ink on matte vinyl, choice of any image from any folio, sent rolled in tube.Includes all 66 digital downloads as a bonus.Estimated delivery:Add $40 USD to ship outside the US
+48 X 72 inch print, non-solvent ink on matte vinyl, choice of any image from any folio, sent rolled in tube.Includes all 66 digital downloads as a bonus.Estimated delivery:Ships anywhere in the world

 - (30 days)